QUEL-Imaging/quel-qal/doc/rrt_README.md

 2: Bottom right corner of Group 0 Element 1
 ```
 When finished, the `group_coordinates` attribute of the `RrtROI` object will contain a dictionary with endpoints (pixel locations) for three line profiles going across Group 0, Group 1, and Group 2.

+<span style="color:darkorange">**NOTE:** If working within an iPython notebook, you will need to make sure that `select_points()` is the last line of code within a cell &ndash; Jupyter appears to wait for Python execution in a cell to complete before displaying figures, so `select_points()` will need to be last in order to capture user input before proceeding with the rest of the analysis.</span>

 ### Manual ROI selection
 In some cases, the user may wish to manually provide endpoints of the line profiles for analysis.
 One possible scenario could be that the imaging system is well capable of resolving Groups 0, 1, and 2, which are the only Groups identified with the semi-automated method, and the user would like to additionally analyze Group 3.
 Another scenario could be that pattern matching using the semi-automated method is unsuccessful.